 We apologize for the state of the page.
 The content is all there, but we are in the process of a major design and content overhaul to make this even better for you.
 Please check back later for an updated version.

 Hello readers, like always today we have a blogger and online marketer with DigitalGYD.
 She is a dear friend of mine and has learned surviving in this industry the hard way.
 Today’s post isn’t an interview but we can call it a candid chat where Yogita shares her behind the work scenes. :)

 Q1.
 Hello, Yogita please tell us something about yourself and about your journey as a blogger?

 Hello Dear Readers!
 I am Yogita aka Tanya, an obsessed blogger from Delhi NCR.
 I am an Online Marketing professional and a full time blogger who blogs at DreamTechie.com & LetUsPublish.com.

 I started DreamTechie in April 2013 & LetUsPublish in August 2014 with lots of ambitions and excitements.
 As on today also I am keeping the same enthusiasm.
 It may be because I am “Indian by birth and Blogger by choice”.

 I used to be a part time blogger till August 2015 and to manage both the blogs with work was really difficult but in July’15 finally I took the best decision of my life and did what I actually want to do from a long time.
-I quit my job to be a full time blogger and to be my own boss, this is super exciting :p, is not it??
+I quit my job to be a become a professional blogger and to be my own boss, this is super exciting :p, is not it??